We've already brought in quavers to make the left hand rhythms more exciting - and challenging! Here are some more with-quaver rhythmic options.

-Using only the second of those second-beat quavers gives a Latin feel.
+Using only the second of those second-beat thumb quavers gives a Latin feel.

-The tapping pattern for Flapping Quavers 3 is the same as for Flapping Quavers 2 (above) - only one left hand note per bar is different.
+The tapping pattern for Flapping Quavers 3 is the same as for Flapping Quavers 2 (above).

 Practice Line Three using this practice-speed demo.